Aliases for IRAK2 Gene

 GeneCards Summary for IRAK2 Gene

 IRAK2 (Interleukin 1 Receptor Associated Kinase 2) is a Protein Coding gene.
 Diseases associated with IRAK2 include Lymphocytic Colitis.
-Among its related pathways are TRAF Pathway and Bacterial infections in CF airways.
+Among its related pathways are Activated TLR4 signalling and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
 GO annotations related to this gene include protein homodimerization activity and protein kinase activity.
 An important paralog of this gene is IRAK1.